RedHatter/NickelHardcover/README.md

 ## Usage

-When a book is open you should a new menu on the top right with 4 menu items.
+When a book is open you should find a new menu on the top right with 4 menu items.
 * **Sync now**
   Triggers an update to the reading progress on Hardcover.app
 * **Enable auto-sync**